HL7/fhir-specialty-rx/input/pages/index.md

 ### Overview
-This FHIR implementation Guide describes the exchange of data (demographic, prescription, clinical and financial) for dispensing specialty medications by pharmacies as well as facilitating enrollment of patients in programs offered by third parties such as, but not limited to, Hub vendors and Pharmaceutical manufacturers.
+This FHIR implementation Guide describes the exchange of patient demographic, clinical and coverage data to support fulfillment of specialty medication prescriptions by pharmacies, and enrollment of patients into related support programs offered by parties such as as Hub vendors and pharmaceutical manufacturers.

-This guide is co-branded between HL7 and the National Council for Prescription Drug Programs (NCPDP)
+This guide is co-branded between HL7 and the National Council for Prescription Drug Programs (NCPDP).

 ### Background

-The current process for exchanging data, including prescription data regarding specialty medications, is complex and manual, taking days to weeks to begin a patient on therapy.
+The current process for exchanging information to support specialty medication fulfillment is complex and manual, often resulting in delays of days to weeks before patients can begin their therapy.
+This is caused largely by the absence of an industry standard for exchanging clinical data needed to dispense specialty medications and enroll the patient into associated support and savings programs.

-There is no industry standard for exchanging clinical data when necessary for dispensing specialty medications by pharmacies--as well as facilitating enrollment of patient in programs offered by third parties such as Hub vendors or Pharmaceutical Manufacturers.

-NCPDP started a task group several years ago focused on the exchange of data needed to help shorten the time to therapy for a patient who has been prescribed a specialty medication and over the past two years have been focused on identifying demographic, clinical and financial information that needs to be exchanged in order to get the patient the therapy they need.
+NCPDP created a task group to focus on the exchange of this data, with the goal of reducing the time to therapy for a patient who has been prescribed a specialty medication.
+The group identified demographic, clinical and coverage information needed to support the process, and defined data exchange workflows between the clinic, pharmacy and other fulfilling parties to efficiently deliver the data to the parties that need it.

-This information is outside of the current e-Prescription that is sent to the pharmacy today.
-After an extensive analysis of the types of additional information that is required along with the prescription it was determined that developing an implementation guide using HL7 FHIR would be the best approach to support the exchange of this information.
+This information is outside of the current NCPDP e-prescription standard that conveys specialty orders to pharmacies in the US today.
+After an extensive analysis of the types of information required beyond that carried in the prescription, the task group determined that developing an implementation guide using HL7 FHIR would be the best approach for enabling the exchange of this information.

-### Scope of this guide
+### Scope of This Guide

-This guide is intended be used in the United States.
+This implementation guide is intended be used in the United States.
 It reflects US pharmacy processes and conventions.

-The implementation guide supports business functions related to fulfillment of specialty medication prescriptions, such as:
+The guide supports business functions related to fulfillment of specialty medication prescriptions, including:

 - Request of additional information to facilitate medication dispensing and billing.
 - Specialty enrollment for programs or services.
-- Facilitation of clinical care management, education, and training
+- Facilitation of clinical care management, education, and training.

 ### Authors